buildbot/buildbot/master/docs/manual/installation/worker.rst

     If set, unexpected directories in worker base directory will be removed.
     Otherwise, a warning will be displayed in :file:`twistd.log` so that you can manually remove them.

+.. option:: --proxy-connection-string

+    Can also be passed directly to the Worker constructor in :file:`buildbot.tac`.
+    If set, the worker connection will be tunneled through a HTTP proxy specified by the option value.

 .. _Other-Worker-Configuration:

 Other Worker Configuration